 What would you pay in Google Ads to get the same traffic?
 Tools like Ahrefs and Semrush calculate this automatically.
 If your SEO spend is $5K/month but your traffic value is $40K/month, you're winning.

-4. Build Your SEO ROI Dashboard
+4. Build Your SEO Report Dashboard for ROI Tracking

 1